journalprivacyconfidentiality/jpc-docs/sop/02_SOP_latex_galley.md

 - close all copyediting "issues" in Github
 - add an entry to the "Copyediting discussions" that has a clear subject line (e.g. "Copyediting completed"), between the copy-editor and the editor/ managing editor.
 Specifically mention all closed Github issues.
 - all Github/Overleaf files MUST be in sync
+- if the author made substantial changes after you sent the copyedited version for approval, contact the managing editor

 ## Special instructions for Special Issues
 Special issues use boxed inserts.
 The main manuscript file tex must be modified (this does NOT work when inserting Word-derived PDFs!).
 There is a special `jpcboxed.tex` in the editorial files for this purpose.